HOW SOLAR ENERGY WORKS:

 Solar for Your Home

 The most common type of residential solar is called solar PV.
 The PV stands for “photovoltaic,” and a solar PV system is a electrical system that consists of solar panels, an inverter, a meter, and a few other components (mounting, cabling, etc.).
 A solar PV system requires little to no maintenance for years, and if you’re in a place with the right amount of sunlight, you can end up saving money, while also going green.

 In this article, we’ll introduce the main components of solar PV systems before diving deeper into technical details.
-We’ll also answer some common solar PV questions and share useful online tools we found during our research.
+We’ll share useful online tools and also answer some common solar PV questions, such as:

 How Solar Works

 Here’s a (very) basic overview of a solar PV system, its main components and how solar energy works.

 *Note: Some solar electric systems will use batteries to store unused electricity.
 Look forward to a discussion of batteries in a future article.

 The Main Ingredient: Solar Cells